| |

 Get your kids involved in the project.
 Jot down special memories.
 Add a creative flair to your scrapbook with their drawings and more.

-25. DIY fun
+25. DIY Fun

+Have some super indoor fun with supplies that you have around your home.
 There are so many cool things you can do with paperclips, crayons, and balloons.
 Your kids will never run out of stuff to do!

 And if your kids start to say "I'm bored!, print out these boredom busters!

 I suggest printing this free chart (available in 3 styles) on cardstock.
 Hang your chart on your refrigerator or other area of frequent use.
+Oh, and print out an extra copy to put in your planner!

 Refer to this chart whenever you need a bit of inspiration for fun activities (or your kids are whining that there's nothing to do!).